-Handles may consist of any printable characters from the Universal Character Set, two-octet form (UCS-2) of ISO/IEC 10646, which is the exact character set defined by Unicode v2.0.
-The UCS-2 character set encompasses most characters used in every major language written today.
+Handles may consist of any printable characters from the Universal Character Set of ISO/IEC 10646, which is the exact character set defined by Unicode.
+The UCS character set encompasses most characters used in every major language written today.
 To allow compatibility with most of the existing systems and prevent ambiguity among different encoding, handle protocol mandates UTF-8 to be the only encoding used for handles.
 The UTF-8 encoding preserves any ASCII encoded names, which allows maximum compatibility to existing systems without causing naming conflict.